knz/gossiper/README.md

 The following command-line parameters are recognized:

+- `-id`: node ID.
+If not specified, a random ID is used.
+This is useful to simulate the same node going off and on again.
 - `-port`: port number to listen on for HTTP.
 Default 8080.
 - `-advertise`: public hostname to advertise to peers.
 Defaults to `os.Hostname()`.
 Should be customized when running on multiple IP